AaronC81/sord/README.md

     `Enumerable`.
-  - Module scoping is an issue - if `Example::Person` is replaced with `Person` in the YARD comments in the above example, Sorbet won't be able to resolve it.
+  - Module scoping is an issue - if `Example::Person` is replaced with `Person` in the YARD comments in the above example, Sorbet won't be able to resolve it. _This can be solved by making definitions syntactically heirarchical._
   - Tests!!

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/sord.
+Bug reports and pull requests are welcome on GitHub at https://github.com/AaronC81/sord.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License